The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have shown that the {\rhessi}-{\eve} DEM model often gives values for upper and (sometimes) lower limits to the non-thermal low cutoff energy $E_c$, early in flares when the thermal emission does not overwhelm the non-thermal component.
-These derived cutoff energies are typically low, below 10~keV, with most values of the lower limits in the 5--7~keV range and upper limits below 20~keV.
-These results are for coronal abundances; for photospheric abundances, the $E_c$ values are typically slightly higher.
-For most of the analyzed time intervals, upper limits for $E_c$ can be obtained because the amount of high-$T$ emission measure is limited by the flux observed in the $\sim$6.7~keV Fe line complex.
-For time intervals with a relatively large amount of Fe line emission, however, roughly 1/6\textsuperscript{th} of the sample, this constraint is not available and we do not obtain good limits for $E_c$.
-Note that the "high-Fe" flares exhibit significant high-$T$ components at the start of the hard X-ray emission, and thus do not fit in well with the standard flare model interpretation of thermal plasma being the result of ``chromospheric evaporation'' driven by energy deposition from non-thermal electrons.
+We have shown that the {\rhessi}+{\eve} DEM model generally yields values for upper and often though less frequently) lower limits to the non-thermal low cutoff energy $E_c$, early in flares when the thermal emission does not overwhelm the non-thermal component.
+When assuming coronal abundances, these derived cutoff energies are typically low, below 10~keV, with most values of the lower limits in the 5--7~keV range and upper limits below 20~keV.
+For photospheric abundances, the $E_c$ values are typically $\sim$10~keV higher.

+For most of the analyzed time intervals, upper limits for $E_c$ can be obtained because the amount of high-$T$ emission measure is strongly constrained by the flux observed in the $\sim$6.7~keV Fe line complex.
+For time intervals with a relatively large amount of Fe line emission relative to the adjacent continuum, however---roughly 1/6\textsuperscript{th} of the sample---the spectral shape is also much flatter and the Fe line is less constraining, and we do not obtain good limits for $E_c$ in those cases.
+Note that these "high-Fe" flares exhibit significant high-$T$ components at the start of the hard X-ray emission, and thus do not fit in well with the standard flare model interpretation of thermal plasma being the result of ``chromospheric evaporation'' driven by energy deposition from non-thermal electrons.
 These may be examples of \textit{in-situ} heating as discussed by, e.g., \citet{caspi2010}, \citet{longcope2011}, and \citet{caspi2015}.